What is Pelvic Girdle Pain?

 - Getting in and out of the car

-- After doing stretches or during doing stretches which involve abduction
+- After doing stretches or during doing stretches that involve abduction

 - Standing on one leg getting dressed/undressed